 - Interruptible Service Incentives: Santee Cooper does not offer any interruptible service incentives, but the GL rate is designed with an interruptible service clause. - Time-of-Use or Seasonal Rates: Santee Cooper offers time-of-use rates for commercial and residential respectively for the following rates: GT& RT.
-The GV rate is a seasonal rate for commercial customers. - Standby Generation Incentives: Santee Cooper does not offer an incentive but facilitates its availability through a standby generator lease program. - Thermal Energy Storage: Thermal Energy Storage was discontinued in August 2011.
+The GV rate is a seasonal rate for commercial customers. - Standby Generation Incentives: Santee Cooper does not offer an incentive but facilitates its availability through a standby generator lease program. - Thermal Energy Storage: Thermal Energy Storage was discontinued in August, 2011.
+There were no new participants in this program in 2011.
+This program will be reviewed possibly in 2012.